 It can also be helpful to explore things at a systemic level, that is, thinking about how problems in life can arise from family histories, places of origin, and other transpersonal concerns.

 Psychotherapy can be for a fixed term, perhaps of 12 weeks, or it can be open-ended.
 Many people prefer the latter because it allows time for deeper issues to emerge.
 We would meet at the same time and place each week, a pattern that greatly helps this kind of exploration.

 Training, qualifications & experience

 I trained in Psychodynamic Psychotherapy at WPF Therapy, a leading clinic and institute in London.

 I have qualifications in Pastoral and Transpersonal Counselling and Psychotherapy and many years of experience working at the Maudsley Hospital and The Bethlehem Royal Hospital within the National Units and Forensic services.

-My professional clinical affiliations are with the British Psychoanalytic Council (BPC) and The Foundation For Psychotherapy and Counselling (FPC).
-I am based in Peckham, Waterloo and Clerkenwell/Farringdon.
+My professional clinical affiliations are with the British Psychoanalytic Council (BPC), The British Association for Counselling and Psychotherapy (BACP), and The Foundation For Psychotherapy and Counselling (FPC).
+I am based in Peckham and Waterloo/Lambeth North.

 Areas of counselling I deal with